memirio/Spectrums/docs/NEXT_STEPS.md

 # Next Steps: Deploy to Vercel

-Follow these steps in order to deploy Looma to your domain.
+Follow these steps in order to deploy Spectrums to your domain.

 ## Step 1: Connect Your Repository to Vercel